IPC Budget Planning

 The Integrated Planning Committee's (IPC) role is to advise the president on operating budget matters, annually consulting widely with the Memorial University community to develop and finalize its recommendations.

-The discussion points and information gathered from the consultation sessions contribute to the development a budget report which is annually drafted by IPC and submitted to the president for consideration.
+The discussion points and information gathered from the consultation sessions contribute to the development of a budget report which is annually drafted by IPC and submitted to the president for consideration.

 Annual IPC Timeline